cosmos/relayer/README.md

    be sure to re-run `./two-chainz`.
 4. If you need to work off of a `gaia` branch other than `master`, change the branch name at the top of the `./two-chainz` script.

+## Security Notice

+If you would like to report a security critical bug related to the relayer repo, please send an email to [`security@cosmosnetwork.dev`](mailto:security@cosmosnetwork.dev)

+## Code of Conduct

+The Cosmos community is dedicated to providing an inclusive and harassment free experience for contributors.
+Please visit [Code of Conduct](CODE_OF_CONDUCT.md) for more information.